Judge Said Surfside Collapse Families Will Receive $150 Million Initially

-MIAMI (CBSMiami/AP) – Thursday marks four weeks since the partial collapse of the Champlain Towers South.
+MIAMI (CBSMiami/AP) – Thursday marked four weeks since the partial collapse of the Champlain Towers South.

-Another hearing was held Wednesday as Miami-Dade Circuit Judge Michael Hanzman considers the future of the site and compensation for the survivors and victims’ families.READ MORE: Neighbors 4 Neighbors' Surfside Building Collapse Victim Fund Helping Those In Need
+Another hearing was held Wednesday as Miami-Dade Circuit Judge Michael Hanzman considers the future of the site and compensation for the survivors and victims’ families.READ MORE: Taste Of The Town: Healthy Dishes With Plenty Of Flavor Served At Carrot Express

 Hanzman said the families will get a minimum of $150 million in compensation initially.
 That includes insurance on the condo building and the expected proceeds from a sale of the property where the structure once stood.